-A Connecticut commercial driver's license (CDL) is good for four years.
-Within 60 days of your renewal date you should receive a renewal application from the Department of Motor Vehicles through the U.S. Mail.
+A Connecticut commercial driver's license (CDL) is good for 4 years.
+Before your renewal date you should receive a renewal application from the Department of Motor Vehicles through the U.S. Mail.
 You need to renew your CDL in person at any Connecticut DMV full-service office.
 Bring the following items with you in order to complete the renewal process:

-- Original U.S. Department of Transportation Medical Certificate (completed and dated within two years of renewal).
+- Original U.S. Department of Transportation Medical Certificate (completed and dated within 2 years of renewal).

 - The renewal application form that you received in the mail.

 If you have a hazmat endorsement, it's time to get a new background check.
-Allow at least 30 days to complete this.
 The procedure is not so much as a renewal as it is a whole new check; see Applying for a New CDL for full details.
-The cost is $89.25.

-You must self-certify your type of vehicle operation with the Connecticut DMV by January 2014.
+You must self-certify your type of vehicle operation with the Connecticut DMV.
 This means you must self-certify one of the following driving categories: